Galapagos hawk: Behavior and breeding

 Because the seasons of the island are unchanging due to the close proximity of the equator, there is no regular mating season.
-Mating takes place a few times a day on a nearby perch or in flight.
+Mating occurs a few times a day on a nearby perch or in flight.
 It begins when males make fake attacks on the female from behind by dive-bombing her, and then the male follows the female as she descends to the trees below.
-While males tend to be monogamous, the females will mate with up to seven different males during the mating season.
-Throughout the entire nesting period, the female and her males take turns protecting the nest and incubating the eggs, even participating in the feeding.
+While males tend to be monogamous, the females will occasionally mate with up to seven different males during the mating season.
+Throughout the entire nesting period, the female and all of her males take turns protecting the nest, incubating the eggs, and even participating in the feeding with no apparent dominance order.
 Nests are built low in trees, on lava ledges, or even on the ground at times.
 Used for many years and nesting periods, they become quite large, sometimes even four feet in diameter.
 Stick structures are lined with grass, bark, clumps of leaves, or other available soft materials.

-The mating pair is together with the majority of the time at the prime of the egg-laying season and usually stays close to the nesting site.
+The mating pair is together for the majority of the time at the prime of the egg-laying season and usually stays close to the nesting site.
 The nest is maintained constantly with fresh, green twigs.
-Normally one to three eggs are laid, green-white in color, but only one young is reared.
+Usually, one to three green-white colored eggs are laid, though clutches with 3 eggs are unusual.
+Usually, only one youngster is reared from each nest, but polyandrous groups are more successful than monogamous pairs, though each polyandrous male produces fewer young per year than monogamous males.
 Young hawks leave the nest around 50–60 days after hatching.
 Juvenile hawks will not enter the territorial breeding areas until they reach the age of three, becoming sexually mature.
-Although these birds are generally fearless, they will abandon their nest if it has been tampered with by humans.

 Voice

-The call of the Galapágos hawk is a series of short screams similar to the call of the red-shouldered hawk that have been described as a “keer, keeu,” or an inflected “kwee”.
-Especially noisy during mating season, their call softens to a “kilp, kilp, kilp”.
+The call of the Galapágos hawk is a series of short screams similar to the call of the red-shouldered hawk that has been described as a "keer, keeu," or an inflected "kwee".
+Especially noisy during mating season, their call softens to a "kilp, kilp, kilp".